 New Road Signs Warn That You Are Driving In An Unprotected Area.

 It all started Sunday around six P.M. with the first Kassam being fired at us.
-Kassams would continue to be fired at us all Sunday evening and for the next two day.
-Reports very but between Kassams and Mortars there were some sixty fired between Sunday evening and eleven o’clock Tuesday evening when Hamas called for a cease fire.
+Kassams would continue to be fired at us all Sunday evening and for the next two days.
+Reports vary but between Kassams and Mortars there were some sixty fired between Sunday evening and eleven o’clock Tuesday evening when Hamas called for a cease fire.

-For the next fifty four hours one of the main roads leading in and out of Sderot was close due to the Kassam and mortar.
-People were urged to stay indoors and close to their “protected rooms”; events with more than three hundred people were told they need to be canceled; places of work that do not have adequate “protective room” with in the fifteen second warning time frame were urged to remain closed.
+For the next fifty four hours, one of the main roads leading in and out of Sderot was closed due to the Kassams and mortars.
+People were urged to stay indoors and close to their “protected rooms”.
+Events with more than three hundred people were told they need to be canceled.
+Places of work that do not have adequate “protective room” within the fifteen second warning time frame were urged to remain closed.

-All the schools in the area were closed for two day (35,000 students) as terrorists Kassams and Mortars continued to be fired at us.
-Some schools around the world have “Snow Days” when schools are closed because of the snow fall and kids stay home and have fun playing in the snow.
-Here in Sderot we have “War Days”; when schools are closed because it is to dangerous for children to go outside to play or even go to school.
+All the schools in the area were closed for two days (35,000 students) as terrorist’s Kassams and Mortars continued to be fired at us.
+Some schools around the world have “Snow Days” when schools are closed because of the snowfall and kids stay home and have fun playing in the snow.
+Here in Sderot we have “War Days” when schools are closed because it is to dangerous for children to go outside to play or even go to school.

-The “Iron Dome” took many of the rocket out while in flight; however there in no warning system or defensive system against Mortars.
+The “Iron Dome” took many of the rockets out while in flight; however there is no warning system or defensive system against Mortars.
 One house in Sderot was hit and a children’s playground was hit.

 Call me nuts, but as I see it, my medical clowning training isn’t only a blessing; it’s also a commitment.
 60 4th graders – each and every one of whom had to run for her life numerous times at the beginning of the week